organisciak/dissertation/document/1_intro.md

 ### Approach

-The study collecting and modeling document metadata through crowdsourcing will be done in two different sites of crowdsourcing:
+The study of collecting and modeling document metadata through crowdsourcing will be done in two different sites of crowdsourcing:

- * in the design of contribution tasks in order to minimize variance, and
+ * in the design of effective contribution tasks, and
  * in modeling normative meaning of contributions after they have already been collected.

 Doing so will both adopt work that I have performed during my doctoral studies and contribute new research.